shanikawm/varfinder/README.md

 # VarFinder
-## Comprehensive Tool for Simulating Reads and Comparing the Read Mappings and Variant Calling Algorithms
+## Genomics Workflow Tool for Simulating Reads, Comparing the Read Alignments and Variant Calling Algorithms

 ## Installation
 Make sure the dependencies are satisfied.
 Then, copy the files in the released script set.